EliasLeguizamon123/EliasLeguizamon123/README.md

 - 🔭 Can you see my current's proyects [here](#proyects)

-- 🌱 I’m currently learning *POO with python*
+- 🌱 I’m currently learning *POO with python, Django*

 - 💬 Ask me about **Web Development**